If your account holders choose to use your services, is that good for you?

 Chances are, active users of checking consider you their primary financial institution (or PFI).
 Given the many choices available which are more exciting than basic checking, it’s a perfect place to start.

 Your checking program is where loyalty, engagement, and onboarding really begin.
 So what are you doing to ensure it’s firing on all cylinders?
 This Cheat Sheet will give you 4 quick, actionable steps to make the most of your checking program.

 We suggest modifying your existing checking or creating a new account to go one of two routes:

-- For cardholders who shy away from credit cards, this is their best option for getting rewarded for their spending.
+- For cardholders who shy away from credit cards (younger generations), this is their best option for getting rewarded for their spending.

 Positioned correctly, both programs save your customers or members money while keeping them happy, and, most importantly, with your institution!

 2. Auto Buying Service (To Save)